HITS-AIN/GPCC.jl/README.md

 ## 🚀 An important note about performance

+*(This note is not specific to the GPCC package; it applies in general whenever BLAS threads run concurrently to julia threads.)*

 The package supports the parallel evaluation of candidate delays.
 To that end, start julia with multiple threads.
 For instance, you can start julia with 8 threads using `julia -t8`.
 We recommend to use as many threads as physical cores.